bjackman/locali-ci/README.md

 You probably have a lot of tests to run, otherwise you wouldn't find Limmat useful.
 So the system needs a way to throttle the parallelism to avoid gobbling resources.
-The most obious source of throttling is the worktrees - if your tests need one (i.e. if you haven't set `needs_worktee = false`) then those tests can only be parallelised up to `num_worktrees`.
+The most obious source of throttling is the worktrees.
+If your tests need one - i.e. if you haven't set `needs_worktee = false` - then those tests can only be parallelised up to the `num_worktrees` value set in your config (default: 8).
 But there's also more flexible throttling available.

 To use this, define `resources` globally (separately from `tests`) in your config file, for example: